-Component 2: Improved Governance of Priority Fisheries

-The second component of the project will have a greater focus on national fisheries management.
+• Component 2: Improved Governance of Priority Fisheries Budget: US\$4.15 million The second component of the project will have a greater focus on national fisheries management.
 The key current fisheries management initiative in Seychelles is the Mahé Plateau fisheries management plan, which is being finalized by the Government.
 Component 2 will have a major focus on the finalization and the implementation of the Mahé Plateau fisheries management plan, as well as on the other management initiatives.
 It will also reinforce the sector's governance by an array of targeted investments.

-Component 3: Sustainable Development of the Blue Economy

-Including: US\$4.0 million (IBRD loan)

-Component 3 will help finance the sustainable development of the Seychelles blue economy and support increased value-addition in the aquaculture, industrial, semi-industrial and artisanal fishing and processing sectors.
+• Component 3: Sustainable Development of the Blue Economy Budget: US\$16.0 million Component 3 will help finance the sustainable development of the Seychelles blue economy and support increased value-addition in the aquaculture, industrial, semi-industrial and artisanal fishing and processing sectors.
 Component 3 will help compensate fishers for any reduced access to the resource resulting from marine and coastal resource management measures implemented under the first two components and foster adherence to the management agenda.

-Component 4: Project Management and Coordination
+• Component 4: Project Management and Coordination Budget:S\$1.0 million

-Budget: US\$1.0 million (IBRD loan)